 Note: It must be possible for user to recall cancelled messages for review purposes.

 Example 2: Any dangers that are in waters too shallow for the ship get classified as off chart warnings, but must be discoverable in the on demand listing of active NAVWARNs.

 Cancelled datasets

-Portrayal of feature classes
+Portrayal of feature types